Cinnamon, nutmeg, ginger, pepper and curry – who doesn’t love a little spice?

 Warm & Neutral Pungents Nourish the Core

-The moderate regularly use of spice and pungent foods in the diet to create a deep overall warmth that strengthens, tonifies, supports and moves out phlegm.
-No flash of fire here to push excess out.
+The moderate, regularly use of hot or warming spice and pungent foods in the diet to create a deep overall warmth that strengthens, tonifies, supports and moves out phlegm.
+There is no flash of fire here to push excess out, we are stoking a warm glow.
 Consider the difference between a applesauce with a bit of nutmeg and ginger compared to a hot curry that makes your sinuses run immediately.

 Warm pungents include